August 26, 2015

 To move innovation faster we can benefit from distinguishing between the the horizons of growth:

-Horizon 1: Extend and defend core business activities / support existing business models (mature businesses).
-Horizon 1 operates on goals and incentives.
-Theses managers need to be incented to embrace and support innovation going on in Horizons 2 and 3.
+Horizon 1: Expand and defend core business activities / support existing business models (mature businesses).
+Horizon 1 operates with targets and incentives.
+These managers need to be incentivised to embrace and support innovation in Horizons 2 and 3.

-Horizon 2: Build emerging business is focused on extending existing businesses with partially known business models (are rapidly growing businesses).
+Horizon 2: Build Emerging Business focuses on expanding existing businesses with partially known business models (these are fast growing businesses).

-Horizon 3: Create viable options is focused on unknown business models (emerging businesses).
+Horizon 3: Creating viable options focuses on unknown business models (emerging businesses).

-Clearly, the core of horizon 1 innovation is process innovation.
-On the contrary, the core of horizon 2 and 3 is business model innovation.
-Horizon 2 and 3 innovation can benefit from startup methodologies – the business model canvas, customer development, and agile engineering…
+The core of Horizon 1 innovation is clearly process innovation.
+In contrast, the core of Horizons 2 and 3 is business model innovation.
+Horizon 2 and 3 innovation can benefit from startup methodologies – the business model canvas, customer development and agile engineering.

 Sources: Steve Blank; The Ambidextrous Organization; The Alchemy of Growth: Practical Insights for Building the Enduring Enterprise.